syncfusion-content/uwp-docs/uwp/Visual-Studio-Integration/Visual-Studio-Extensions/Create-Project.md

 Use the following steps to create the Syncfusion UWP project through the Visual Studio Project Template:

+> Before use the Syncfusion UWP Project Template, check whether the **UWP Extensions - Syncfusion** installed or not in Visual Studio Extension Manager by clicking on the Tools -> Extensions and Updates -> Installed for Visual Studio 2017 or lower and for Visual Studio 2019 by clicking on the Extensions -> Manage Extensions -> Installed.

 1. To create a Syncfusion UWP project, follow either one of the options below:

    **Option 1:**